clean-css/clean-css/README.md

 `cleancss public.css`

 More likely you would like to concatenate a couple of files.
-Iif you are on a *nix system:
+If you are on a Unix-like system:

 `cat one.css two.css three.css | cleancss -o merged-and-minified.css`